 Sustainable Textile Certifications and Standards

-clothing made by businesses that have a commitment to social justice in which employees and farmers are treated and paid fairly, sustainable environmental practices are followed, and long-term trade relationships are fostered (additional information).
+- Fair Trade, Sustainanble Clothing Directory: clothing made by businesses that have a commitment to social justice in which employees and farmers are treated and paid fairly, sustainable environmental practices are followed, and long-term trade relationships are fostered.

-an ecolabel given to textiles that minimize the use of harmful substances and reduce air and water pollution.
+- EU Ecolabel: an ecolabel given to textiles (and other product categories) that minimize the use of harmful substances and reduce air and water pollution.